martin-danelljan/ECO/README.md

 See the runfile testing.m for examples of how to integrate different features.
 You can uncomment several features at once in the params.t_features cell array.

+### fDSST Scale Filter

+This reposetery also includes an implementation of the optimized scale filter, which was originally proposed in the fDSST [7].
+It is here used in the ECO-HC version of the tracker for speeding-up the scale estimation.

 ### Integration Into OTB

-It should be easy to integrate the tracker into the Online Tracking Benchmark [9].
+It should be easy to integrate the tracker into the Online Tracking Benchmark [10].
 The runfiles supports the OTB interface, so you just have to copy and rename the runfile you want to use and then add the necessary paths (see setup_paths.m).

 ### Integration Into VOT

-To integrate the tracker into the Visual Object Tracking (VOT) challenge toolkit [10], check the VOT_integration folder.
-Copy the configuration file to your VOT workspace and set the path to the CCOT reposetory inside it.
+To integrate the tracker into the Visual Object Tracking (VOT) challenge toolkit [11], check the VOT_integration folder.
+Copy the configuration file to your VOT workspace and set the path to the ECO reposetory inside it.

 ### Raw Results